fbpx

 • The upper line is called the resistance line.
 This acts as a roof, where the price is pushed back down whenever it nears it.

-The Red Ring (breakout):
+The Red Circle:

-Think of it as turning the previous resistance into a spring board for further growth.
+Think of it as turning the previous resistance into a springboard for further growth.

 When you see stuff like that, previous resistance turned into support, it’s time to buy.